ni/grpc-device/source/codegen/metadata/Imported_From_Hapigen.md

-# Why is there a .proto file here?
+# Why are there .proto files here?

 Hapigen is also producing .proto files based on the metadata files (functions.py, etc).
-We are importing the hapigen created .proto file here so we can validate that it matches the one generated in grpc-device (the latter bundled in grpc-device releases).
+We are importing the hapigen created .proto files here so we can validate that they match against the ones generated in grpc-device.

 # Failing build on Validate Imported Protos step